wansco/TAM_M1/README.md

 ```
 open ".wine/drive_c/Program Files (x86)/"
 ```
+<br /><br />

 Heres the zip file for the TAM files.
-You should be able to run this from anywhere, but if you want to :
+You should be able to run this from anywhere, but if you want to keep with convention, copy it into the program files folder above:

 https://github.com/wansco/TAM_M1/releases/download/TAM_1.9.22/TAM.zip

-Again, you dont have to put the TAM folder here since wine associates the exe files.
+<br /><br />

 **One last thing**, we need to make the folder for the INI.
 I'm not 100% sure why it fails to generate this on startup, but its simple enough: